madhavlab/wissap23.madhavlab.com/registration.md

 We will fill this section with questions we receive and our answers.

 Q: I could not register/pay by the due date because of [XYZ] reason.
 Can I get an exception and register/pay after the specified deadline.<br/>
-**A: The deadlines are strit and hence we cannot support any extension to the same.
+**A: The deadlines are strict and hence we cannot support any extension to the same.
 We regret for the inconvinience.**

-Q: Can I receive an invoice for the registration fee?<br/>
-**A: Yes, when paying the registration fee through the online platform, select "I want to receive an invoice" and provide the required information.**

 Q: How can I get an accomodation?<br/>
 **A: Accomodation will be provided on/near campus.
 Please note that this is not covered in the registration.
 More details shall be provided soon.**